restcord/restcord/docs/index.md

 Use `RedisRateLimitProvider` when workers must share rate-limit state.
 It requires the PHP Redis extension and uses Redis server time for atomic reservations.

+Clients that share a bot token must use the same Redis prefix.
+Anonymous clients behind one egress IP must also share a prefix.

 The provider accepts `prefix`, `host`, `port`, and a connected `Redis` instance through `client`.

 ```php